 It's hard to judge if antivirus is effective without throwing malware at it in a laboratory.
 After two months of running the software at home it has yet to spot a live virus or any other malware in everyday use.

-That goes for my MacBook and my HP Spectre.
+That goes for my MacBook Air and my HP Spectre.
 Nothing has turned up.
 Not a sausage.
 It did find some malware on an old, archived back-up drive.
-That was some Windows malware downloaded harmlessly onto a Mac by the Apple mail app.
+That was some Windows malware downloaded harmlessly onto a Mac by way of the Apple mail app.
 But that was it.

-That’s not to say protection is a waste of time for everyone.
+That's not to say protection is a waste of time for everyone, but you may not need to pay for security software.

 Norton's firewall is easy to use, but redundant for most users.
 It offers extra features compared to, say, Windows Firewall.
 That can be dangerous in the wrong hands.
 Still Symantec designed the firewall to need next to no user involvement.
 Another advantage is that it integrates well with other Norton components.